 This one is helpful for kids and adults, whenever we get bad attitudes!

 That’s it!
-I hope you feel equipped and ready to get started.
+I hope you feel equipped and ready to get started with my short list of Bible verses for kids!

 You may also like 10 Easy Bible Verses for Kids to Improve Behavior.

-Do you regularly help your children memorize Scripture?
+Do you regularly enjoy sitting and doing some Scriptures for kids?
 What are your favorite Bible verses for kids?